h2oai/h2o4gpu/src/interface_r/README.md

 pred <- model %>% predict(x)
 ```

-For examples of how to use all of the functions in the package, please visit the [package vignette](https://cran.r-project.org/web/packages/h2o4gpu/vignettes/getting_started.html).
+For examples of how to use all of the functions in the package, please visit the vignettes section [here](https://cran.r-project.org/package=h2o4gpu).

 ## Troubleshooting